 What is the CARES Act?

-The Coronavirus Aid, Relief, and Economic Security (CARES) Act is a federal effort that includes provisions designed to deliver emergency assistance to students and higher ed institutions impacted by the coronavirus.
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act is a federal effort that included provisions designed to deliver emergency assistance to students and higher education institutions impacted by the novel coronavirus.

-The CARES Act provides emergency financial aid grants to students for expenses related to the disruption of campus operations due to coronavirus.
-Eligible expenses include food, housing, course materials, technology, health care and child care.
+Eligible expenses included food, housing, course materials, technology, health care and child care.